-Sub-option То For example current Store the directory path relative to the current pkzipc -add -path=current docs.zip docs/ location.
-In this example, only directory information under the docs directory will be stored.
-Parent directory information will not be stored. root, full Store the full path, starting from the root pkzipc -add -path=root docs.zip docs/ directory down.
-In this example, the entire directory path, starting from "root" directory will be stored. specify Stores path information for subdirectories under pkzipc -add -path=specify docs.zip temp/docs/ the specified directories Stores path information for subdirectories under temp\docs. relative Store the directory path relative to the current pkzipc -add -directories=relative docs.zip c:.doc z:.doc working directory of the drive specified.
-(WIN32) In this example the path information for those directories recursed under the current working directory (for both the C: and Z: drives) will be stored. none Turn off the path option.
-(Used to override pkzipc -add -path=none docs.zip /temp/docs/ configuration file).
-In this example, only the file names are stored.
+Sub-option То For example current Store the directory path relative to the current location. pkzipc -add -path=current docs.zip docs/ In this example, only directory information under the docs directory will be stored.
+Parent directory information will not be stored. root, full , , , , , , , , , , , , , , , , , , , , pkzipc -add -path=root docs.zip docs/ In this example, the entire directory path, starting from "root" directory will be stored. for subdirectories u Stores path information for subdirectories under pkzipc -add -path=specify docs.zip temp/docs/ the specified directories Stores path information for subdirectories under temp\docs. relative relative to the current pkzipc -add -directories=relative docs.zip c:.doc working directory of the drive specified.
+(Windows) In this example the path information for those directories recursed under the current working directory (for both the C: and Z: drives) will be stored. none Turn off the path option.
+(Used to override configuration file). pkzipc -add -path=none docs.zip /temp/docs/ In this example, only the file names are stored.